About Budokai’s Toronto Judo Club

 Yondan – Certified 4th Degree Judo Black Belt

-Born and raised in Toronto, Ontario, Koglin Sensei is a fourth degree black belt registered with Judo Canada, Judo Ontario, the Kodokan Judo Institute in Japan and, by association, the International Judo Federation (IJF).
-He has been practicing judo since 1976, and in his youth competed at the Canadian National level for seven years with several National (Canadian) and Ontario Provincial championships to his credit.
+Born and raised in Toronto, Ontario, Koglin Sensei is a fourth degree black belt registered with Judo Canada, Judo Ontario and the Kodokan Judo Institute in Japan and, by association, the International Judo Federation (IJF).
+He has practiced judo since 1976 competing at the junior Canadian National level with several National (Canadian) and Ontario Provincial championships to his credit.

-Besides Budokai Judo Club, Koglin Sensei also trained under Frank Hatashita (Hatashita Judo Club in Toronto), the father of Canadian Judo and has trained in Japan at the Kodokan.
+Besides Budokai Judo Club, Koglin Sensei also trained under Frank Hatashita (Hatashita Toronto Judo Club), the father of Canadian Judo and has trained in Japan at the Kodokan.
 Rick regularly attends judo seminars to keep abreast of the latest judo techniques and rule changes in judo competition.

 Today, Rick is Budokai Judo Club’s head judo instructor.
-He is considered by many to be an expert kids judo instructor and coach and has introduced thousands of kids across the Greater Toronto Area (GTA) to the sport and martial art of judo, keeping the spirit alive.
-Senior instructor of Budokai Judo Club, Ray Litvak said, “Rick is passionate about what he does.
+He is considered by many to be an expert kids judo instructor and coach and has introduced thousands of kids in Toronto and across the Greater Toronto Area (GTA) to the sport and martial art of judo, keeping the spirit alive.
+Senior instructor of Toronto’s Budokai Judo Club, Ray Litvak says, “Rick is passionate about what he does.
 It’s apparent in his teaching.
 His passion paired with his knowledge makes him an expert and he is hands down the best kids judo instructor in the Greater Toronto Area (GTA).”